Best Cheap Health Insurance in New York for 2026

 You can apply for Obamacare plans in New York by going to NY State of Health, the state's health insurance exchange.

 Obamacare or Affordable Care Act (ACA) plans offer special consumer protections.
 For example, plans can't charge you a higher rate or deny coverage based on your health.
-In addition, all plans have to cover specific services, also called essential coverage.
+In addition, all plans have to cover specific services, also known as essential coverage.

 Benefits that all NY Obamacare plans offer